I shall begin by stating the events which led me to the study of astrology

 .
 If somehow these groups of stars have an effect upon life on earth — all lives over the entire globe at practically the same time so short is our time-scale — why should the zodiacal groups (those related to the plane of our earth's orbit) have such a far-reaching influence upon the earth, and not the other stars?

-The only answer I can think of is that somehow the radiations from these zodiacal constellations are amplified and focused (or it could be stepped down) by the sun — and also by the moon and the planets moving more or less along this orbital plane of the earth (the ecliptic) — in such a way that they are able to affect, and indeed according to astrology, to mould men's organic functions and character.
+The only answer I can think of is that somehow the radiations from these zodiacal constellations are amplified and focused (or it could be stepped down) by the sun — and also by the moon and the planets moving more or less along this orbital plane of the earth (the ecliptic) — in such a way that they are able to affect, and indeed according to astrology, to mold men's organic functions and character.
 But what an explanation this is from a scientific standpoint!
 It must have seemed quite a natural belief for the locality-centered archaic star-gazer; he pictured himself a mysterious celestial sphere rotating around a flat stationary earth and moment after moment focusing upon us a succession of powerful beams emanating form the big projectors (stars) mounted inside of that sphere.
 But for our scientific minds

 and on the basis of what we consider the sun, the moon and the planets to be, is not this explanation I have just suggested quite remarkable.